cutright/DVH-Analytics-Bokeh/install_notes.md

 \q
 ~~~~

-NOTE: You may replace dvh with any database name you wish, but you must update dbname in
+NOTE: You may replace dvh with any database name you wish, but you must update dbname in settings to reflect what
-dvh/preferences/sql_connection.cnf to reflect what database name you chose.
+database name you chose.
-This app must be running when writing or accessing data.

-If you use OS authentication, make sure dvh/preferences/sql_connection.cnf does not have 'user' or 'password' names.
-If you choose to create a user and password, update said .cnf file appropriately.

 *Ubuntu*
 Type the following in a terminal: